Skip to content

 }

-This C++ code looks too simple—what's there to compare?
-But that's exactly the key point—the reason to choose C over assembly isn't that C can write more complex algorithms, but that for this kind of "simple logic," when switching platforms, the C version only needs to be recompiled, while the assembly version needs to be rewritten.
-When a project has hundreds of such "simple logic" pieces, this gap is the fundamental difference between "portable" and "not portable."
+This C++ code looks too simple, what is there to compare?
+But the key point is here—choosing C instead of assembly isn't because C can write more complex algorithms, but because this "simple logic" only needs recompiling when switching platforms, while the assembly version needs rewriting.
+When a project has hundreds of these "simple logics," this gap is the essential difference between "portable" and "not portable."

-In the 90s, Compilers Weren't Good Enough, So You Had to Write Assembly by Hand—But It's 2026 Now
+Compilers in the 90s Weren't Good, So You Had to Write Assembly by Hand—But It's 2026 Now

-The talk mentioned a crucial piece of historical context: in the 90s and early 2000s, compilers weren't smart enough, and CPUs had many special instructions for games (like the PS2's VU instructions, the Dreamcast's SH4 extensions) that compilers had no idea how to generate, so you had to write assembly by hand.
-This logic still holds today, just in different forms.
-For example, writing NEON instructions on ARM for SIMD acceleration, or writing GPU kernels with CUDA, is essentially "the compiler (still) can't automatically generate optimal code for you, so you have to specify it manually."
-The difference is that these scenarios are far fewer today than back then, and compilers are improving rapidly.
+The speech mentioned a key historical background: in the 90s and early 2000s, compilers weren't smart enough.
+CPUs had many special instructions for games (like PS2's VU instructions, Dreamcast's SH4 extensions), and compilers didn't know how to generate these instructions at all, so you had to write assembly by hand.
+This logic still holds today, just in a different form.
+For example, writing NEON instructions on ARM for SIMD acceleration, or writing GPU kernels in CUDA, is essentially "the compiler (still) can't automatically generate optimal code for you, so you have to specify it manually."
+The difference is that these scenarios are much rarer today, and compilers are improving rapidly.

-Let's look at a comparison experiment: the same matrix multiplication, run with both a pure C++ loop and hand-written AVX2 inline assembly:
+Let's look at a comparison experiment.
+The same matrix multiplication, running with pure C++ loops versus hand-written AVX2 inline assembly:

 cpp